james-dowell/james-dowell.github.io/_drafts/2016-09-21-implementing-typescript-jspm-code-coverage.md

 ![Typescript code coverage html report file](/images/typescript-code-coverage-tutorial-file-example.png)

+Remember, you can [download the source files][tutorial-files] if you wish.. just run the `npm install` task and you should be good to run the npm test scripts, which you can find in the `package.json`.

 ## Conclusion

 So to sum up, we have gone through and implemented TypeScript code coverage using JSPM, istanbul and karma-coverage.
 We then mapped those reports back to the original TypeScript files to make it easier to determine exactly which lines of code are tested and which are not.
 I hope this helps someone going forward and you have any questions or run into any issues.
 Please don't hesitate to get in touch using the comments section below!